Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 The following methods allow checking the validity of the shapes:
  * *BOPTools_AlgoTools::IsMicroEdge* detects the small edges;
  * *BOPTools_AlgoTools::ComputeTolerance* computes the correct tolerance of the edge on the face;
- * *BOPTools_AlgoTools::CorrectShapeTolerances* and *BOPTools_AlgoTools::CorrectTolerances* allows correcting the tolerances of the sub-shapes.
+ * *BOPTools_AlgoTools::CorrectShapeTolerances* and *BOPTools_AlgoTools::CorrectTolerances* allow correcting the tolerances of the sub-shapes.
  * *BRepLib::FindValidRange* finds a range of 3d curve of the edge not covered by tolerance spheres of vertices.

 @subsection occt_modalg_2_topo_tools_7 Taking a point inside the face

 The following methods allow taking a point located inside the face: